-The Waiver was renewed and amended effective August 1, 2013, and a second Waiver amendment became effective November 1, 2016.
-Any changes to the Waiver must be approved by CMS and are posted to the DMA website for public comment.
+The Waiver was amended multiple times, including effective August 1, 2013 and November 1, 2016, and renewed July 1, 2019.
+Any changes to the Waiver must be approved by CMS and are posted to the DHB website for public comment.